 Every profession requires the person to know basic skills related to that profession.
 A baker needs to know how to bake and a musician needs to know how to play an instrument.
 Similarly, a writer needs to have basic grammar skills to be successful.
 However, the internet and the phenomenon of self-publishing have made it easy for anyone to write anything and publish it on the web.
 Many online writers ignore grammar and punctuation rules and even make up their own spellings.

-If you want to establish yourself as a reputable writer online or want to improve the quality of your assignments at work and school, you must improve your grammar skills.
+If you want to establish yourself as a reputable writer online or want to improve the quality of your assignments at work and school (without support from the school help desk), you must improve your grammar skills.
 Following grammar and punctuation rules while writing makes it easier for the reader to understand your message and reduces the amount of time readers need to read your article.
 Becoming a grammar guru does take time but you don’t have to read hefty grammar books everyday.
 Here are a few habits that will help you imbibe grammar skills over a period of time.

 Look up the answer to grammar questions